Discovering Hot Water Plumbing: The Complete Beginner's Guide

 How long can an electric water heater last?

-The lifespan of a hot water heater depends on the model and type.
-On average, a tank water heater lasts 8-12 years in comparison to a tankless water heater can last up to 20 years.
+The lifespan of a hot water heater depends on the type and model.
+On average, a storage tank water heater lasts 8-12 years, while a tankless water heater could last as long as 20 years.

-How can I tell whether the hot water heater in my home is in need replacement?
+How can I tell when the hot water heater in my home is in need to be replaced?

-Signs that your hot-water heater might need to be replaced are corrosion or rust around the tank’s tank, leaks, strange sounds, or a shortage of hot water.
-If you encounter any of these issues it is suggested that you seek out a qualified plumber.
+The signs that your hot water heater might need to be replaced are corrosion or rust on the tank, leaks, odd sounds, and a deficiency in hot water.
+If you experience any of these issues it is recommended you consult a professional plumber.